Belfast Telegraph and Sunday Life journalists to vote on industrial action

 Negotiations collapsed after the NUJ said INM offered a one per cent pay increase, proposed to eradicate acting up allowances, and demanded all minimum pay levels be removed from the existing collective agreement

-Belfast Telegraph and Sunday Life journalists are to vote on industrial action after “the latest derisory offer from the company has prompted the ballot for action”, the National Union of Journalists (NUJ) has said.
+Journalists at the Belfast Telegraph and Sunday Life newspapers are to vote on industrial action after “the latest derisory offer from the company has prompted the ballot for action”, the National Union of Journalists (NUJ) has said.

 A statement from the NUJ on Monday said journalists at the two Independent News and Media (INM) titles in the North had faced “two years of delays and procrastination” and that the union had tried to resolve the dispute by referring the case to the Labour Relations Agency in Belfast.

-Negotiations collapsed after the NUJ said INM offered a one per cent pay increase, proposed to eradicate acting up allowances, and demanded all minimum pay levels be removed from the existing collective agreement.
+Negotiations collapsed after the NUJ said INM offered a 1 per cent pay increase, proposed to eradicate acting up allowances, and demanded all minimum pay levels be removed from the existing collective agreement.

-The union had lodged a five percent pay claim, backdated to June 2018 and this claim covered both employees and freelance journalists.
+The union had lodged a 5 per cent pay claim, backdated to June 2018 and this claim covered both employees and freelance journalists.

-NUJ members at the papers have only received a one percent pay increase in 10 years, despite the company being profitable, the NUJ said.
+NUJ members at the papers have only received a 1 per cent pay increase in 10 years, despite the company being profitable, the NUJ said.

 The collective agreement between the union and the company has not been renewed since 2003.